StanislavDev3241/ClearlyAI/README.md

-# ClearlyAI MVP
+# EZNotes.pro MVP

 A single-page web application that allows healthcare professionals to upload patient visit transcripts and receive AI-generated SOAP notes and patient summaries.

 ## 🎯 Overview

-ClearlyAI is designed to streamline clinical documentation by:
+EZNotes.pro is designed to streamline clinical documentation by:

 - Accepting .txt file uploads (transcripts of patient visits)
 - Generating professional SOAP notes using AI